patrikduch/React-Flow-template/README.md

 @babel/runtime (support of generators that are created via transcompilation process)

+clean-webpack-plugin (A webpack plugin to remove/clean your build folders.)

 npm-run-all (To run multiple scripts at once.)

 webpack, webpack-cli (Build process tools.)